d-0-t/fcc_projects/quality_assurance/sudoku_solver/README.md

 - Make the beginning of solve() faster:
   - If only one value can go into a specific cell in a given area, fill it.
   - If the area has only one value missing, fill it.
+- Ditch the freeCodeCamp criterias and rewrite the whole program with a different set of, simpler, faster functions.

 ## My code, my files...
 - controllers/checkconflicts.js